bitcoin-wallet/bitcoin-wallet/wallet/README.md

 You can probably skip some steps, especially if you built Android apps before.

-You'll need git, a Java 7 SDK (or later) and Gradle 4.4 (or later) for this.
-I'll assume Ubuntu 18.04 LTS (Bionic Beaver) for the package installs, which comes with OpenJDK 8 and Gradle 4.4.1 out of the box.
+You'll need git, a Java 8 SDK (or later) and Gradle 4.4 (or later) for this.
+We'll assume Ubuntu 18.04 LTS (Bionic Beaver) for the package installs, which comes with OpenJDK 8 and Gradle 4.4.1 out of the box.

     # first time only